Series LLC: States and territories where a Series LLC can be formed

 Note 1.
 These states have rules for naming the cells.
 A typical rule requires that (a) each cell must include the name of the top-level series LLC in the cell's name, and (b) the names for each cell must be clearly distinguishable from each other.

 Note 2.
-In the District Columbia, Illinois, Kansas, and Montana, each cell must be formed by a separate operating agreement and/or Articles of Organization or similar paperwork filed with the Secretary of State (as opposed to allowing creation of cells in the LLC's operating agreement).
+In Arkansas, the District Columbia, Illinois, Kansas, and Montana, each cell must be formed by a separate operating agreement and/or Articles of Organization or similar paperwork filed with the Secretary of State (as opposed to allowing creation of cells in the LLC's operating agreement).

 Note 3.
 Texas requires a Certificate of Assumed Name for each cell, and that certificate must be renewed every 10 years.

 Note 4.
 In Missouri, Articles of Organization must contain information on every Protected Series, and must be amended if a series is added or removed.

 Note 5.
 In Minnesota, No. Dakota, and Wisconsin, the cells are not bankruptcy-remote (that is, liabilities of one cell may become liabilities of others), and cells cannot individually contract, only the top-level LLC.

 Note 6.
 In Delaware, a cell can enter into contracts, hold title to assets, grant liens and security interests and sue or be sued.

+Note 7.
+In the Bahamas, Cayman Islands, and Guernsey, the cells are unambiguously bankruptcy remote from each other.
+This makes these preferred jurisdictions for insurance companies.

+Note 8.
+In Arkansas, you must have a protected series before filing the main LLC's Articles of Formation with the Secretary of State.